sguox002/leetcode/leetcode-all.md

 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-316	Remove Duplicate Letters    		38.5%	Medium
+remove duplicates so that each letter only appear once. return the lexi smallest string.
+- stack + hashmap
+- if current char < back, and back char still have in right, then replace it with current char for exampe "acbacdcbc" see 'a' ->"a" see 'c' ->"ac" see 'b' ->"ab", see 'a' ->"aa" ->"a" see 'c' ->"ac" see "d" ->"acd" see "c" there is no 'd' in the right ->"acd" see "b" ->"acdb" see "c" ->"acdb" need a counter map, a visited array.
+->>
 <<-385	Mini Parser    		34.2%	Medium
 deserialize the nested integer with string. using stringstream to read